Clinical Representative for Parity of Esteem

 He is passionate about promoting and focusing on the lived experience of those who use services, in particular tackling stigma and negative perceptions of what it means to have a mental health difficulty.
 He strongly believes that ‘co-production’ is central to the development of services and wants to see greater equality and roles for service users and carers in the planning of mental health services.

-Tim has a Diploma in Psychosocial Interventions (Thorn), holds a business degree and has a number of other professional qualifications.
-He is currently completing empirical work as part of an MSc programme on the role of human factors in completed suicide.
+Tim has a Diploma in Psychosocial Interventions (Thorn Accred), holds a business degree, an MSc (Professional Practice in Health Sciences) and has a number of other professional qualifications.
+As part of his MSc programme he completed empirical work on the role of human factors in completed suicide.
+He is currently training as an Humanistic Integrative Counsellor and is a student member of the BACP.